janboone/department/opendag.md

 --------

 * proton beam therapy ![death star](http://img.lum.dolimg.com/v1/images/Death-Star-I-copy_36ad2500.jpeg?region=0%2C0%2C1600%2C900&width=300 "death star")

-* strong preference for treatment (even if it does not do anything) than to do nothing
+* strong preference for treatment (even if it does not do much) than to do nothing
 * end of life care

     * most people prefer to die at home surrounded by loved ones